bjohnso5/hue-hacking/README.md

 ### sample ###
 Sample html page that uses RequireJS, jQuery, jQuery UI to demo basic lamp control options.
 Not intended to be an exhaustive feature demo. __Note:__ Setup detailed above must be completed in the hue.js file in sample/hue.

+### tests ###
+QUnit test suites for colors.js and hue.js.
+Each test is contained within an html page; simply open the page locally in a browser to run tests. __Note:__ Setup detailed above must be completed in the hue.js file to have tests run.

 &copy; 2013 Bryan Johnson; Licensed MIT.